-- The causal vehicle types that are most over-represented in order of worst first (% higher than expected, all significant): Sport Utility Vehicles (15%); Pick Ups (13%), and Passenger Cars (4%). - Vehicle model years 2010 through 2014 are proportionately over-represented in DD crashes, showing that those who are inclined to be distracted have either brand new vehicles or those which are shortly in need of replacement.
+- Causal Unit Type.
+The causal vehicle types that are most over-represented in order of worst first (% higher than expected from non-ED crashes): Passenger Cars (11.1%), Sport Utility Vehicles (9.6%), and Pick Ups (6.0%).
+While the causal unit type per se obviously has little impact on causing ED crashes, the personality types of the drivers of these vehicles may lead to certain drivers engaging in dangerous distracting activities more than drivers of other vehicle types. - Causal Unit Model Year.
+Vehicle model years 2009 through 2015 are over-represented in their proportions of ED crashes, showing that those who are inclined to be distracted are driving neither brand-new vehicles, nor those that will shortly be in need of replacement.